how to clean shower hose

 4. What is the best way to clean my shower head?

 The best way to clean your shower head is to simply submerge it in a plastic bag filled with white vinegar overnight.
-In the morning, remove the shower head and scrub it with an old toothbrush to remove limescale and dirt build up.
+In the morning, remove the shower head and scrub it with an old toothbrush to remove limescale and dirt buildup.
 Rinse it well and then reattach it to the shower hose and return it to the shower head holder.

 5. How often should I clean my shower head?